Cold-assassin/AGRI_TRACK/README.md

 # 🚀 AgriTrack

-> A Way To Make The Farmers Grow And Let Them
+> A Way To Make The Farmers Grow And Let Them Grow

 ---